 You can effectively detox while eating wholesome, nourishing foods.
 During this cleanse, we’re gently resetting the digestive system and supporting the elimination of toxins by removing inflammatory and processed foods that create toxic buildup in the body and emphasizing clean, easy-to-digest, whole foods.

-January is the middle of winter for most of us here in the Northern Hemisphere so the cleanse recipes below include mostly warm, cooked foods, making your meals feel nourishing and comforting instead of depleting.
+January is the middle of winter for most of us here in the Northern Hemisphere, so the cleanse recipes below include mostly warm, cooked foods, making your meals feel nourishing and comforting instead of depleting.

-This cleanse is only three days long so it's manageable to do during the work week as long as you get prepped and organized the weekend before.
+This cleanse is only three days long, so it's manageable to do during the work week, as long as you get prepped and organized the weekend before.
 Although this cleanse is gentle, any cleanse can be taxing physically and emotionally due to the nature of the detoxification process.

-For three days, you will have a warming smoothie or porridge for breakfast, kitchari for lunch and a pureed vegetable soup for dinner.
-In general, eat as much as desired at each meal—enough to feel satisfied until your next meal.
+For three days, you will have a warming smoothie or porridge for breakfast, kitchari for lunch, and a pureed vegetable soup for dinner.
+In general, you can eat as much as desired at each meal—enough to feel satisfied until your next meal.
 If possible, avoid snacking between meals.

-Even if you’re at work during lunch, make an effort to sit down at a table (ideally not at your desk), relax and enjoy your meal, distraction-free.
-This will help you finish the meal feeling satisfied instead of thinking about if you have any chocolate stashed in the back of your desk drawer!
+Even if you’re at work during lunch, make an effort to sit down at a table (ideally not at your desk), relax, and enjoy your meal distraction-free.
+This will help you finish the meal feeling satisfied, instead of thinking about if you have any chocolate stashed in the back of your desk drawer!

 Although you have the recipes provided for all of your meals, below is the list of foods to avoid during the three days:

-- Gluten – bread, crackers, baked goods, etc.
+Gluten – bread, crackers, baked goods, etc.

-- Dairy – milk, cheese, yogurt, ice cream, etc.
+Dairy – milk, cheese, yogurt, ice cream, etc.

 Sugar – white sugar, honey, maple syrup, agave, coconut sugar, etc.

 Soy – including tofu, tempeh, miso, edamame, soy sauce, tamari, etc.

 Caffeine – coffee, black tea, green tea, energy drinks

-Wake up early enough to give yourself time and space for a relaxed morning
+Wake up early enough to give yourself time and space for a relaxed morning.

-Brush your teeth
+Brush your teeth.

-Drink 8 to 12 ounces of hot water with the juice of half a lemon to gently cleanse the digestive tract and kick-start the metabolism
+Drink 8 to 12 ounces of hot water with the juice of half a lemon to gently cleanse the digestive tract and kick-start the metabolism.

-Eat porridge or a smoothie for breakfast, ideally between 7 and 9am
+Eat porridge or a smoothie for breakfast, ideally between 7 and 9 am.

-Eat kitchari for lunch, ideally between 12 and 2pm
+Eat kitchari for lunch, ideally between 12 and 2 pm.

-Eat soup for dinner, ideally between 6 and 7pm
+Eat soup for dinner, ideally between 6 and 7 pm.

 After dinner, engage in stress-relieving practices, such as taking a warm bath, meditating, reading a book, drinking a cup of chamomile tea, putting your legs up the wall, etc. Try to avoid stimulating activities like working on your computer or watching TV.

-- Start winding down for bed around 9pm
+Start winding down for bed around 9 pm.

-Optional: Take Triphala with a glass of water
+Optional: Take Triphala with a glass of water.

-Lights off by 10pm.
-Sleep is when your body rests, repairs and detoxifies so be sure to get plenty of rest throughout the cleanse.
+Lights off by 10 pm.
+Sleep is when your body rests, repairs, and detoxifies, so be sure to get plenty of rest throughout the cleanse.

-Optional Stress-Relief Practices
+5. Incorporate Stress-Relief Practices